Full Year - 2 Semesters

 Vocabulary courses are cumulative with each year building on previous ones and containing plenty of review.

 The grammar and punctuation portions of this course focus on students' top problem areas and review critical concepts necessary to proper sentence construction and punctuation.
 Practicing these skills in various fun individual and group activities, exercises, and games builds mastery.
-When coupling this class with our writing & literature courses, students learn to use language more effectively.
+When coupling this class with our writing & literature courses, students learn to use language accurately and effectively.

-For students who already have a thorough background in grammar, the grammar and punctuation portions of this course will provide an easy method of review and reinforcement, keeping alive what they have already learned.
+For students who already have a thorough background in grammar, the grammar and punctuation portions of this course provide an easy method of review and reinforcement, keeping alive what they have already learned.
 For students who have minimal background in grammar, this course will strengthen the areas that will have the most impact on their writing.

 Study time to allow for this course: In addition to class sessions, students should expect to spend approximately two hours per week preparing for class.
 Due to the nature of the material, the tools they will be using, and the course objective of mastery, students MUST study daily for 30 minutes/day on four days out of the week.
 Ensure your student's success by reserving daily study time for this course.
 You will be amazed at the results!